subeeshb/mockproxy/README.md

 Each web service response is saved in its own file, with the folder structure in the output folder matching the url path.
 When a request is received, the application proxies the request to the upstream API if no response was previously recorded.
 If a recorded response is present, the contents of the response are processed and played back.

 The application current supports request data in JSON format.
-You can insert dynamic values into recorded responses by enclosing python code within {{ ... }} blocks.
+You can edit recorded responses to insert dynamic values by enclosing python code within {{ ... }} blocks.
 Request data is converted into a dictionary and can be referenced using the 'request' variable.

 For example, with the following request data,